-Lappy Posted June 17 Author Posted June 17 (edited) 14 hours ago, wschruba said: Looks nice--how is it constructed?
+Lappy Posted June 17, 2025 Author Posted June 17, 2025 (edited) On 6/16/2025 at 7:17 PM, wschruba said: Looks nice--how is it constructed?
 Laps, dovetails, fingers, nails, etc?
-Thanks for your comment! no nails….Gorilla glue I pyrographed the design and pained it with acrylics.
+Thanks for your comment! no nails….Gorilla glue I pyrographed the design and painted it with acrylics.
 I varnished it with three coats of oil based polyurethane.
 I saved the handle from an old countertop oven.
-Edited June 17 by Lappy
+Edited July 18, 2025 by Lappy spelling mistake

 Recommended Posts